 Him (2:37 PM): not sure if i'm free

 You (2:39 PM): oh, well if you are, i was planning on going to the dining hall at 6

 You (5:50 PM): just letting you know i'm leaving my dorm now! hope to see you there

 Even Prince Charming might occasionally forget to reply to a text or be forced to cancel plans when something school-related pops up.
 But if you're never able to pin down your guy to hang out, that doesn't give you much time to develop an actual relationship.
 This kind of guy typically isn't looking for anything more than a booty call.
 If you're looking for more than that, it's time to pass.

-Katrina Margolis, a sophomore at University of Virginia, used to be in this frustrating situation.
+Katrina Margolis from the University of Virginia used to be in this frustrating situation.
 “He would only come over when it was convenient for him, and even if he did stay the night, he would leave at 5 AM,” she says.
 “If a guy can't make time for you, he's definitely not worth your time.”

 4. He's constantly clingy

 Is your Stage Five Clinger suffocating you?
 A clingy boyfriend might be awesome at first (I mean, who doesn't like to be showered with attention?
 But before long, the Stage Five Clinger will pout every time you're with your friends instead of him or you need a night to yourself.
 If you're finding it hard to breathe, sit down and let your guy know (nicely, of course).
 Try initiating the conversation with, “I love spending time with you, but I also need time for myself, too.
 Don't take it personally if I can't hang out all the time.”
 If he still isn't getting the message, it may be time to move on.
 If you only hang out with your boyfriend day after day, that ultimately takes a toll on other parts of your life: you might start to neglect your friends or become co-dependent on him.